Topological stabilizer models on continuous variables: Examples

 each of which commutes with $\cS_{2\pi,n}$ and is a nontrivial logical operator in the parent model.
 After condensation, the $Z$-type logical operator is order $n$, since $\overline{Z}_\eta^{n}\in \cS_{2\pi,n}$.
 Additionally, there exists a basis of (co)cycles that can be grouped into pairs $(\gamma, \eta)$ such that the associated operators obey the commutation relations

 This reproduces the commutation relations of generalized Pauli operators on qudits of dimension $n$.
 We conclude that the stabilizer code defined by $\cS_{2\pi,n}$ encodes two qudits per handle.
 On a torus, for example, $\cS_{2\pi,n}$ encodes a logical algebra of $\cM_{n}\otimes \cM_{n}$, acting faithfully on two qudits of dimension $n$.
 In fact, the stabilizer group can be viewed as the stabilizer group of a {toric-GKP code} obtained from concatenating a single-CV GKP code, defined by the stabilizers $X_e^{2\pi}$ and $Z_e^{n}$, and a $\bZ_n$ toric code~\cite{Kitaev2003fault-tolerant}.
+The toric-GKP code has a non-vanishing code distance, inherited from the $\bZ_n$ toric code.
+We want to remark that this property is ultimately due to the discrete set of deconfined excitations of the CV code.

 We can further construct a stabilizer Hamiltonian that hosts the $\cB$-condensate in its ground state subspace,

 In the subspace for which $X_e^{2\pi}=Z_e^{n} =1$, this is nothing other than the $\ZZ_n$ toric code Hamiltonian.